ON PASSAGE OF THE BILL S. 307. (P. 1555-3)

 This vote was related to S. 307: Proposing to the State of Texas the establishment of her Northern and Western boundaries, the relinquishment by the said State of all territory claimed by her exterior to said boundaries, and of all her claims upon the United States..

 |Totals||Democrat||Whig||Free Soil||Ind.
 Republican-Democrat|

-The House and Senate follow the U.S. Constitution strictly when it says that bills should be decided on by the “yeas and nays” (Article I, Section 7).
-So they literally say “yea” and “nay” when voting on bills.
-In the Senate, they always use these words.
+The U.S. Constitution says that bills should be decided on by the “yeas and nays” (Article I, Section 7).
+Congress takes this literally and uses “yea” and “nay” when voting on the final passage of bills.

 All Senate votes use these words.
 But the House of Representatives uses “Aye” and “No” in other sorts of votes.